tailwindlabs/prettier-plugin-tailwindcss/README.md

 ## Resolving your Tailwind configuration

+To ensure that the class sorting is taking into consideration any of your project's Tailwind customizations, it needs access to your [Tailwind configuration file](https://tailwindcss.com/docs/configuration) (`tailwind.config.js`).
-By default this plugin will look for a [Tailwind configuration file](https://tailwindcss.com/docs/configuration) (`tailwind.config.js`) in the same directory as your Prettier configuration file.

-If your Tailwind configuration file is somewhere else, you can specify this using the `tailwindConfig` option in your Prettier configuration.
+By default the plugin will look for this file in the same directory as your Prettier configuration file.
+However, if your Tailwind configuration is somewhere else, you can specify this using the `tailwindConfig` option in your Prettier configuration.

 Note that paths are resolved relative to the Prettier configuration file.

 ```js
 // prettier.config.js